-- The monitoring required of a GP by its ICA should alert it when a non-specification gas incident occurs. - 2.
+- 1. The monitoring required of a GP by its ICA should alert it when a non-specification gas incident occurs. - 2.
 The ICA requires the GP to notify the TSO of non-specification gas.
-For example, GTAC Schedule 5 s6.6 provides that:
+For example, GTAC Schedule 5 s6.
+56 provides that:

-Where it finds that it did inject, or was injecting, Non-Specification Gas (or suspects that it may have done so), the Interconnected Party shall: (a) notify First Gas as soon as practicable, together with the following information:
+Where it finds that it did inject, or was injecting, Non-Specification Gas (or suspects that it may have done so), the Interconnected Party shall:

+(a) notify First Gas as soon as practicable, together with the following information:

-- (i) the reason why Non-Specification Gas was injected; - (ii) the likely time during which Non-Specification Gas was injected and the estimated quantities of Non-Specification Gas injected; and - (iii) the extent to which, in terms of the gas characteristics and components referred to in section 6.10, the gas it injected was Non-Specification Gas, - (b) mitigate to the maximum extent practicable the effects of any Non-Specification Gas injected (and assist First Gas to do likewise); and - (c) remedy the cause of the injection of Non-Specification Gas before injecting any further Gas at that Receipt Point, and take all practicable steps to prevent further injection of Non-Specification Gas. - 3.
-The GTAC provides that First Gas must act as a Reasonable and Prudent Operator (RPO).
-Inherent in this must be some consideration of what possible effect a non-specification gas incident may have on the quality of gas delivered from the transmission system.
-Under the GTAC and individual ICAs there is a mutual obligation upon First Gas and Shippers/Interconnected Parties to advise each other of any instances of Non-Specification Gas (or suspected Non-Specification Gas) entering the transmission system.
-When there has been a minor excursion, First Gas requires the GP to confirm that given the extent, duration and nature of the excursion, and the comingling of gas that the GP does not consider there will be any downstream implications.
-For example, if the excursion is for a spike in the calorific value of gas from a minor field where the gas stream will be dispersed into larger flows from other fields, First Gas may conclude the GP may advise that there will be no significant effect on the quality of delivered gas.
-In this instance, First Gas will provide information to the industry based on what the GP has advised.
+(i) the reason why Non-Specification Gas was injected;

+(ii) the likely time during which Non-Specification Gas was injected and the estimated quantities of Non-Specification Gas injected; and

+(iii) the extent to which, in terms of the gas characteristics and components referred to in section 6.10, the gas it injected was Non-Specification Gas,

+(b) mitigate to the maximum extent practicable the effects of any Non-Specification Gas injected (and assist First Gas to do likewise); and

+(c) remedy the cause of the injection of Non-Specification Gas before injecting any further Gas at that Receipt Point, and take all practicable steps to prevent further injection of Non-Specification Gas.

+3. The GTAC provides that First Gas must act as a Reasonable and Prudent Operator

+(RPO).
+Inherent in this must be some consideration of what possible effect a nonspecification gas incident may have on the quality of gas delivered from the transmission system.
+For example, if the excursion is for a spike in the calorific value of gas from a minor field where the gas stream will be dispersed into larger flows from other fields, First Gas may conclude that there will be no significant effect on the quality of delivered gas.
 This is an assessment that First Gas is best placed to make since it has the necessary information at hand and is responsible for the safe operation of its system.
 The actions taken by First Gas may vary according to this assessment.

-A more serious excursion may require greater analysis and liaison with the GP to determine the severity.
-First Gas will issue a non-specification gas notice to system users as required under GTAC s12.4 as soon as First Gas becomes aware of, or suspects, nonspecification may flow at a delivery point.
-First Gas is unable to assess the impact on users. -Large industrial users especially are best placed to gauge the potential effects on their equipment and facilities. - Experienced operators are likely to assess the severity and possible consequences of an incident rapidly.
+Experienced operators are likely to assess the severity and possible consequences of an incident rapidly.
 Where a more lengthy analysis is required, it may be prudent to issue notices of the event (item 4) and follow up these notices at a later time with advice on the likely consequences.